baselsurkhi/alabarka-privacy-policy/README.md

-alabarka-privacy-policy

-Privacy Policy – Al-Baraka Medical Center Ltd.
+# Al-Baraka Medical Center App

+## Privacy Policy

-Al-Baraka Medical Center Ltd.
+**Al-Baraka Medical Center Ltd.**
 (מרכז אלברכה הרפואי בע״מ)

-Al-Baraka Medical Centers – We elevate your health with confidence
+Al-Baraka Medical Centers – *We elevate your health with confidence*

 Jerusalem – Beit Hanina
 87, opposite Koklin Medical Clinics

 IDF Square 120, Kiryat Shmona, Israel

 Phone: 02-544-4999

+---

-1. Information We Collect
+### Information We Collect

-We may collect and process the following data through the application:
+The application may collect the following data:

-Name (if provided)
+- Name (if provided)

-Phone number
+- Phone number

-Appointment and booking-related information
+- Appointment and booking-related information

-Technical data such as device type, operating system, and application usage data
+- Technical data such as device type, operating system, and application usage data

-Sensitive medical information is not collected without the user’s awareness and consent.
+Sensitive medical information is not collected without user awareness and consent.

+---

-2. Use of Information
+### How We Use Information

-Collected data is used solely for:
+Collected data is used only to:

-Managing and organizing appointments
+- Manage and organize appointments

-Operating and improving application functionality
+- Operate and improve application functionality

-Providing service-related notifications
+- Send service-related notifications

-Enhancing user experience
+- Improve user experience

+---

-3. Data Protection
+### Data Protection

-Appropriate technical and organizational measures are implemented to protect data against unauthorized access, alteration, disclosure, or loss.
+Reasonable technical and organizational measures are applied to protect data from unauthorized access, misuse, or disclosure.

+---

-4. Data Sharing
+### Data Sharing

-User data is not sold, rented, or shared with third parties, except where required by law or necessary for application functionality.
+User data is not sold, rented, or shared with third parties, except where legally required or necessary for application functionality.

+---

-5. Cookies and Similar Technologies
+### Cookies and Similar Technologies

-The application may use cookies or similar technologies strictly for functionality and performance purposes, without unnecessary personal tracking.
+The application may use cookies or similar technologies solely for performance and functionality purposes.

+---

-6. User Rights
+### User Rights
 Users may:

-Access their provided data
+- Access their provided data

-Request correction or deletion of their data
+- Request correction or deletion of their data

-Discontinue use of the application at any time
+- Stop using the application at any time

+---

-7. External Services
+### External Services
 The application may include links or integrations with external platforms.
-The Center is not responsible for the privacy practices of those platforms.
+The Center is not responsible for their privacy practices.

+---

-8. Policy Updates
+### Policy Updates
 This Privacy Policy may be updated periodically.
-Continued use of the application constitutes acceptance of any revisions.
+Continued use of the application indicates acceptance of any changes.